todiadiyatmo/wp-ffpc/readme.txt

 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

-= 1.11.0 =
-*2016-01-15*

-* merged filter for HTML before it hits the cache
-* refactored logging

-= 1.10.1 =
-*2015-10-30*

-* fixed nginx configuration sample snippets
-* nginx configuration moved from Settings tab to Help tab, so if you're looking for the "nginx" tab, you need to look under "Help" on the WP-FFPC Settings page.

 = 1.10.0 =
 *2015-10-23*

 *IMPORTANT, READ THIS*

-* Proper browser cache support:
+proper browser cache support:
 * new options to set real browser cache expiry for singles, taxonomy and home
 * added Etag support based on browser cache expiry
 * added proper Expires header according to cache entry generation time + browser cache expiry
 * added support for Last Modified header for home & taxonomy ( singles already had it) based on the last post modified date within the taxonomy

 = 1.9.1 =
 *2015-10-18*